knative/eventing/docs/spec/channel.md

-The Channel MUST recognize and pass through all tracing information from sender to subscribers using [W3C Tracecontext](https://w3c.github.io/trace-context/), although internally It MAY use another mechanism(s) to propagate the tracing information.
+The Channel MUST recognize and pass through all tracing information from sender to subscribers using [W3C Tracecontext](https://w3c.github.io/trace-context/), although internally it MAY use another mechanism(s) to propagate the tracing information.
 The Channel SHOULD sample and write traces to the location specified in [`config-tracing`](https://github.com/knative/eventing/blob/master/config/config-tracing.yaml).